 More employers are required to advertise positions through the Job Bank and to use the Job Match service requirement as a result of these changes.
 These rules are extended across Canada.

 Learn more about LMIA.

-Jane Katkova & Associates are Canadian immigration experts and we will be glad to assist you with LMIA or any questions regarding immigrating to Canada.
+Jane Katkova & Associates are Canadian immigration experts and we will be glad to assist you with LMIA for employment or any questions regarding immigrating to Canada.